sigmaris/python-gssapi/docs/source/api/gssapi.rst

 Flags
 ^^^^^

-The flags here have two uses: they can be bitwise-ORed and passed as the `req_flags` parameter to :class:`~gssapi.ctx.InitContext` to request that the corresponding feature is enabled, and they are set as the :attr:`~gssapi.ctx.Context.flags` attribute of an established security context to indicate that the corresponding feature has been negotiated and enabled.
+The flags here have two uses: they can be passed in a list as the `req_flags` parameter to :class:`~gssapi.ctx.InitContext` to request that the corresponding feature is enabled, and they are set as the :attr:`~gssapi.ctx.Context.flags` attribute of an established security context to indicate that the corresponding feature has been negotiated and enabled.